 - Video Interviews.
 Some companies now use video interviews to screen candidates and sometimes even to make a final selection.
 A video interview is conducted online through tools such as Skype.

 - Tests and Assignments.
 Another current interviewing trend involves the use of tests and assignments to determine whether a candidate is truly qualified.

 - Speed Interviews.
-Finally, speed interviews–interviews that are scheduled to last no more than 15 minutes–have caught on.
+Finally, speed interviews or interviews that are scheduled to last no more than 15 minutes.
 The speed interview compresses the traditional interview process.

 Once you’ve selected your new hires, you need to put that talent to use.
 Humanity can help.
-With our state-of-the-art scheduling software you will always know when your new hire is available for work.
+With our employee scheduling software, you will always know when your new hire is available for work.